bfcamara/bfcamara.com/content/posts/2024/2024-02-09-Aws-Cognito-Service2Service-Auth.md

       # Organize scopes
       Scopes:
         - ScopeName: weather_read
-          ScopeDescription: Grantes the ability to read weather
+          ScopeDescription: Grants the ability to read weather
       UserPoolId: !Ref MyServicesUserPool
 ```

-We can register whatever scopes we want to support in our Service.
-In this case we are just registering one scope `MyService/weather_read` that grants the ability to read weather data from MyService (which will expose an endpoint to retrieve weather data).
+We can **register whatever scopes we want to support in our service**.
+In this
+case we are just registering one scope `MyService/weather_read` that grants the
+ability to read weather data from `MyService` (which will expose an endpoint to
+retrieve weather data).

-In the **App Integration** tab
+We can check the result in the **App Integration** tab

 ![AWS Cognito Resource Server](aws-cognito-resource-server.png)